History of Silesia: Kingdom of Poland

+Some German textbooks present the view that Silesia separated from the Polish political community as early as 1163 by acknowledging its feudal dependency on the Holy Roman Empire of the German Nation.
+According to these accounts, a rapid Germanization of Silesia and the local branch of the Piast dynasty ensued.
+Polish textbooks, on the other hand, emphasize Silesia's political and ecclesiastical ties to the Piast patrimonial state during the Middle Ages.
+The separation of Silesia from the Polish political community is dated to the years 1325/1348, specifically in connection with the transfer of the Silesian principalities to the domain of the Bohemian kings.

 Mongol invasion

 In 1241, after raiding Lesser Poland, the Mongols invaded Silesia and caused widespread panic and mass flight.
 They looted much of the region, but abandoned their siege of the castle of Wrocław, supposedly after being fended off by Blessed Czeslaw's "miraculous fireball."
 They then defeated the combined Polish and German forces under Henry II at the Battle of Legnica, which took place at Legnickie Pole near Legnica.
 Upon the death of Ögedei Khan, the Mongols chose not to press forward further into Europe, but returned east to participate in the election of a new Grand Khan.